brson/treasuretree/solana-hackathon.md

 - Although at the time it _felt_ like a lot of the questions we asked in Discord went unanswered, in retrospect, many of them did get some kind of answer.
 A healthy sign I think.
+- The developer channels on the Solana Discord are active.

 ### Things we learned